Sitecore/jss/docs/data/routes/docs/techniques/redirects/headless-ssr/en.md

 2. To apply the template to existing items, [edit or change the template that an item is based on](https://doc.sitecore.com/users/101/sitecore-experience-platform/en/edit-or-change-the-template-that-an-item-is-based-on.html).

 ## Customize the `node-headless-ssr-proxy` sample to handle redirects

+> This walkthrough assumes you have followed the ["Headless SSR via `sitecore-jss-proxy`" documentation](/docs/techniques/ssr/headless-mode-ssr) to set up the headless server-side rendering of your application.

 1. In the  `/.env` file, define environment variables: